progrium/duplex/README.md

 ### Channels

 Once you have a peer with connections, you can open a named channel.
 A channel encapsulates two streams: an input stream and an output stream.
 It's very similar to the Unix pipeline model.
 When you open a channel on a peer, it will open that channel with one of the remote peer connections.
-The selection of the peer is simply round robin.
+The selection of the peer if there is more than one connected is simply round robin.
 Once a channel is open, all streams on that channel are between you and that peer connection.

 ### Streams